Three in Exile

-Three in Exile is a 1925 American silent Western film directed by Fred Windemere and starring Louise Lorraine, Art Acord, and Tom London.
+Three in Exile is a lost 1925 American silent Western film directed by Fred Windemere and starring Louise Lorraine, Art Acord, and Tom London.

 Plot

 As described in a film magazine review, a dog that is chased by a mob, a man named Art who runs from an enemy he believes he has killed, and a horse that escapes his brutal owners meet on the desert edge.
 They search for water and in the search meet Lorraine, a young woman whose enemies are attempting to steal her mine.
 Together the man and woman and their four-footed animal friends defeat the would-be thieves.
 The couple are then married.